3dvconf/3dvconf.github.io/2024/about-city.md

 title: Welcome to Davos!
 ---

+Davos is an Alpine resort town and a municipality in the canton of Graubünden, Switzerland.

+Gaining prominence in the 19th century as a mountain health resort, Davos is perhaps best known today for hosting the World Economic Forum—often referred to simply as "Davos"—an annual meeting of global political and corporate leaders.
+With a long history of winter sport, Davos also has one of Switzerland's largest ski resorts, and March is still a great time for skiiing!

 <!-- Located in the heart of Europe, the city of Prague is an open-air museum on its
 own you will love strolling through.
 The city is a kaleidoscope of architectural styles and its incredible